Eddie Ferrell Music City Triathlon

 Thanks to TDOT - the majority of the Olympic bike course will be a two-loop 22k course totaling 44k on Ellington Parkway.
 Ellington Parkway will be completely closed to traffic during the event.
 Sprint racers will do one loop.
 The course is out-and-back and is touted as a fast course.
 The path to and from Ellington Parkway is flat and the Ellington Parkway section has some steady inclines with matching fast slight downhills.

 The bike course will start and finish on the access drive adjacent to Lower Lot R / Race Transition.
-Bikers proceed to a left on S. 1st Street, left on Victory Ave, right on Titan's Way along the Cumberland River - adjacent to Nissan Stadium, right on Russell Street, left on S. 1st Street, continue across Woodland Street where the road becomes N. 1st Street, right on Spring Street to merge onto Ellington Parkway.
+Bikers proceed to a left on S. 1st Street, right on Victory Ave, left on S. 2nd on the east side of Nissan Stadium, left on Russell Street, right on S. 1st Street, continue across Woodland Street where the road becomes N. 1st Street, right on Spring Street to merge onto Ellington Parkway.

 Olympic 10k | Sprint 5k

 Get ready for a flat, out-and-back course for both the sprint and the Olympic race.
 Runners will exit transition under the famous Shelby Pedestrian Bridge, through Cumberland Park along the East Bank Greenway adjacent to the river, then cut over to S 1st Street for a jump over to Davidson Street, which leads runners to a turnaround just shy of Shelby Park, then back to ground zero for a finish between the main staging area (East Bank Landing) and the race transition area.
-Olympic distance runners will do this out and back section twice, coming all the way back to under the Shelby Bridge for a spectator friendly turnaround adjacent to Cumberland Park.
+Olympic distance runners will do two loops, coming all the way back to under the Shelby Bridge for a spectator friendly loop adjacent to Cumberland Park.